Dominik48N/party-system/CONTRIBUTING.md

 ## Variable and Method Arguments
 Please always use the `final` keyword for method and variable arguments whenever possible.

+### Why use final for method and variable arguments?
+Using the `final` keyword for method and variable arguments has several benefits.
+First, it communicates to other developers that the value of the argument should not be changed during the method execution, which can help to prevent bugs and make the code easier to reason about.
+Second, it can improve code readability by making it clear which variables are inputs to a method and which are not.
+Finally, the use of `final` can also help the compiler optimize the code, as it knows that the value of the variable will not change and can perform certain optimizations based on that knowledge.

 Thank you for your contribution to PartySystem!